Belize

 Caye Caulker

-Caye Caulker is a small island off the coast of Belize and can be reached by Water taxi from Belize City or Ambergris Caye.
-The island is known for its laidback atmosphere.
+Caye Caulker is a small island off the coast of Belize and can be reached by water taxi from Belize City or Ambergris Caye.
+The island is known for its laid-back atmosphere.
 The island’s motto is ‘Go Slow’.
-First of all, discover the island full of swaying palm trees on a crystal clear sea.
-Stroll past the colored houses, restaurants and bars.
-In addition, discover the underwater world of, for example, Shark Ray Alley, Hol Chan Marine Reserve and finally the world-famous Great Blue Hole.
-Unico Travel recommends that you start your trip relaxed on one of the islands.
+Discover the island full of swaying palm trees by a crystal-clear sea.
+Stroll past colorful houses, restaurants and bars.
+Explore the underwater world of Shark Ray Alley, Hol Chan Marine Reserve, and the world-famous Great Blue Hole.
+Unico Travel recommends starting your trip in a relaxed way on one of the islands.

 Hol Chan Marine Reserve

-– Fish: a.o. groupers, snappers, barracudas, bull sharks, nurse sharks, butterfly fish, stingrays, sea horses, eagle rays and black tip sharks.
+– Fish: include groupers, snappers, barracudas, bull sharks, nurse sharks, butterfly fish, stingrays, sea horses, eagle rays and black tip sharks.

 – Marine mammals: dolphins and manatees